Cookie named 'id' prevents Edit form fields being set properly

 (I have found this occurs in the wild, if you have a ports forwarded for both pfSense and a Synology NAS, and you log into both through the same hostname.)

-Updated by Matthew Fearnley about 2 months ago
+Updated by Matthew Fearnley over 1 year ago

 I've realised that the `id` entry in the session cookie is overriding the `?id=` URL parameter.
 E.g. setting it to 0 edits the first rule, setting it to 1 edits the second, etc.